mndnext/MNDDEV2/README.md

 This launches your dockware container.

 #### mnddev2-dw-provision
-This provisions your dockware container with your project data and runs some basic setup actions
+This provisions your dockware container with your project data and runs some basic setup actions.
+Without arguments this command does a docker cp of your src directory to /var/www/html inside the dockware container.
+When using a bind mount to src use ``mnddev2-dew-provision -b`` to skip this copy step.

 #### mnddev2-dw-dump
 Dumps your running database to /db/autodump-TIME/